 After the end of the transition period, the Isle of Man’s relationship with the EU will be dependent on the agreement on the future relationship reached between the UK and the EU.
 The EU and UK negotiators have published a Political Declaration setting out the framework for the future relationship and it is expected that negotiations on this future relationship will continue between the UK and the EU during the transition period.
 The Isle of Man Government is carrying out an unprecedented level of engagement with Departments across the UK Government to ensure that our priorities and the interests of our residents and businesses are taking into consideration during negotiations.

 No change in the relationship between the Isle of Man and the United Kingdom is anticipated as a result of its withdrawal from the European Union.
-The members of the Common Travel Area, which allows free travel within the British Isles, have committed to retaining the Area in its current form; and it is anticipated that the Customs and Excise Agreement between the Isle of Man and the UK will continue, although potentially modified in some way.
+The members of the Common Travel Area, which allows free travel within the British Isles, have committed to retaining the Area in its current form; and the Customs and Excise Agreement between the Isle of Man and the UK will continue.

 Changes will be required to some Manx laws, including the repeal of the European Communities (Isle of Man) Act 1973.
 There are also various pieces of legislation which refer to European institutions, as well as European legislation that applies directly to the Island under Protocol 3.
 The continued operation of these laws will have to be ensured.
-The necessary legislative powers to enable this are contained within the Government's European Union and Trade Bill 2018, which is currently going through the legislative process in the branches of Tynwald.
+The necessary legislative powers to enable this are contained within the Government's European Union and Trade Act 2019, which received Royal Assent on 15 January 2019.